lgtti/rfc7030-est-client/README.md

 At runtime, the clients needs only a backend library implementation, such as OpenSSL, to run.

 ## Available SSL/X.509 Backends
+As described before, the EST library (and the client you can find in the src/lib folder) is agnostic about the SSL/X.509 implementation.
+This provides the freedom to port the code to every platform you want or need.

+To support this requirement there are several opaque types that must be implemented using the SSL/X.509 implementation.

+You can find the description for every type in the header file as a comment.

 ### OpenSSL
 Located in <b>src/openssl</b>, is the implementation of all EST SSL and X.509 operations used by the EST.